 The Board has three standing committees: the Audit Committee, the Compensation Committee and the Governance Committee.
-Each committee has a written charter that is available on our website at www.uniti.com under the "About Us-Corporate Governance" tab and is comprised entirely of directors whom the Board has determined are independent under applicable NASDAQ listing standards and SEC rules.
+Each committee has a written charter that is available on our website at www.uniti.com under the "About Us - Corporate Governance" tab (information on the Company's website is not incorporated by reference herein) and is comprised entirely of directors whom the Board has determined are independent under applicable Nasdaq listing standards and SEC rules.
 A brief description of the function of each committee is set forth below.
-Currently the members of each committee are as follows:
+Currently, all of the independent members of the Board serve on each of the Board's three standing committees as shown below:

-Committee Member erships
+Committee Memb erships

-Board Member Audit Compensation Governance
+Board Member Financial Expert Audit Compensation Governance

-Jennifer S. Banner Å m
+Jennifer S. Banner Ŵ Ŵ

-Scott G. Bruce Ň , =
+Scott G. Bruce Ŵ Ŵ İ

-Francis X. ("Skip") Frantz
+Francis X. ("Skip") Frantz Ŵ Ŵ Ŵ

-Kenneth A. Gunderman - -
+Kenneth A. Gunderman - - -

-Carmen Perez-Carlton Ţ.
+Carmen Perez-Carlton Ŵ Ŵ

-David L. Solomon Ň ń

-Number Of Meetings Held In Fiscal 2019 4 4 5
+Number Of Meetings Held In Fiscal 2023 5 4 4

-Member Chairperson
+Member Chairperson nancial Expert